krlohnes/tyriel-wiki/docs/Flame Campaign/Districts/Skyward/The Theatre District.md

 An entertainment district skyward.
-This is in the Northeast of the map and denoted by green
+This is in the Northeast of the map and denoted by green on the [[Flame Map.png]]